Exact output tracking in prescribed finite time via funnel control: Numerical examples

-In this section we simulate an application of the control scheme~\eqref{def:u} to a system~\eqref{eq:system} with $(d,f,\textbf{T}) \in \cN^{m,r}$.
-As indicated in the introduction, docking of two spaceships is a red-hot application of the findings of the present article.
-Therefore, we look at such a situation as an example.
-Consider a passive target space station, e.g., the international space station~ISS, in a circular orbit around the earth and an active spacecraft chasing the first.
-We assume the passive space station to be on a constant altitude~$r_s$ with constant angular velocity~$\omega = \sqrt{\mu / (r_e + r_s)^3}$, where~$\mu \approx 3.986 \cdot 10^{14} \, \rm{m^3/s^2}$ is the standard gravitational parameter and~$r_e = 6378137 \, \rm{m}$ the radius of the earth.
-To analyse the motion of the spacecraft, we use Hill's local-vertical-local-horizontal coordinate frame introduced in~\cite{Hill78}, see Figure~\ref{Fig:Hills_Frame}.
+As an exemplary application we simulate docking of two spaceships.
+Consider a passive space station in a circular orbit, and a chasing active spacecraft.
+We assume the passive space station to be on a constant altitude~$r_s$ with constant angular velocity~$\omega = \sqrt{\mu / (r_e + r_s)^3}$, where~$\mu \approx 3.986 \cdot 10^{14} \, \rm{m^3/s^2}$ is the standard gravitational parameter, and~$r_e = 6378137 \, \rm{m}$ the radius of the earth.
+To analyze the motion of the spacecraft, we use Hill's local-vertical-local-horizontal coordinate frame~\cite{Hill78}, see Figure~\ref{Fig:Hills_Frame}.